 The European Investment Bank (EIB) is the long-term investment bank of the European Union.
 It lends money to projects that contribute to the integration, development and economic and social cohesion of the EU Member States and otherwise advance the EU’s policy objectives.

-The Inter–American Development Bank (IDB) is the largest regional multilateral development bank in Latin America.
+The Inter–American Development Bank (IADB or IDB) is the largest regional multilateral development bank in Latin America.
 Over the past decade, the IDB has approved $69 billion in loans, and has been a major driver of regional infrastructure integration programs, such as Plan Puebla Panama in Mesoamerica and the Initiative for the Integration of Infrastructure in South America (IIRSA).
 The bank has recently been involved in the Reventazón Dam in Costa Rica, the Chaglla Dam in Perú, and the Amaila Falls Dam in Guyana.